New York Wage and Hour Attorney

 - Failing to pay for all hours worked

-For workers who are victims of wage theft, there are federal and state laws designed to protect them.
-The Fair Labor Standards Act (FLSA) and New York Labor Law are pivotal in safeguarding employees' rights to fair pay.
-These laws mandate minimum wage and overtime pay and prohibit illegal deductions, ensuring that hard-working individuals receive their rightful earnings.
+For workers who are victims of wage theft, federal and state laws provide important protections.
+The Fair Labor Standards Act (FLSA) and New York Labor Law both safeguard employees' rights to fair pay.
+These laws require employers to pay at least the minimum wage, pay overtime where due, and prohibit illegal deductions, helping workers receive their full earnings.

-If you suspect that your employer is not compensating you correctly for your job, the obvious first step is to talk to your employer.
-However, in case that doesn’t help, it may be time to involve a lawyer.
-A seasoned wage and hour lawyer in New York at Brown Kwon & Lam will fight for your rights and ensure you receive the compensation you deserve.
-Our legal team can help you understand your eligibility for filing a complaint and guide you on gathering the necessary documentation to support your claim.
+If you suspect your employer is not compensating you correctly, the first step is to speak with your employer.
+If that does not resolve the problem, it may be time to seek counsel.
+A wage and hour lawyer in New York at Brown Kwon & Lam can fight for your rights and help you pursue the compensation you deserve.
+Our legal team will help you understand whether you may have a claim and can explain how to gather the documentation needed to support your case.

 Your Rights Under Wage & Hour Laws

-Navigating the complexities of wage and hour laws can be daunting, but knowing your rights is crucial for protecting yourself in the workplace.
-As an employee in New York, you are entitled to fair compensation for your work, including overtime pay and the minimum wage.
+Navigating wage and hour laws can overwhelm employees, but knowing your rights helps protect your paycheck.
+As an employee in New York, you have a right to fair pay, including overtime compensation and the minimum wage mandated by law.

 Here are some key rights and protections under New York wage and hour laws:

-- Right to Minimum Wage: Every employee is entitled to receive at least the state-mandated minimum wage, which is subject to periodic increases.
+- Right to Minimum Wage: Every employee must receive at least the state-required minimum wage, which New York reviews and updates regularly.

-- Overtime Pay: If you work more than 40 hours in a week, you are entitled to receive 1.5 times your regular pay rate for those extra hours.
+- Overtime Pay: Employees who work more than 40 hours in a week should get 1.5 times their usual hourly rate for every extra hour.

-- Meal and Rest Breaks: New York law requires employers to provide meal breaks for employees working shifts longer than six hours.
+- Meal and Rest Breaks: New York requires employers to provide meal breaks to most employees working more than six hours per shift.

-- Protection Against Retaliation: Employees who report wage violations or seek legal recourse are protected from retaliation by their employers.
+- Protection Against Retaliation: Employees who report wage violations or use the legal system for relief have the right to continue working free from retaliation by their employer.

-- Right to Keep Your Tips: If you work in a tipped position, your tips are your earnings, and employers cannot take them away from you.
+- Right to Keep Your Tips: Employees working for tips in New York keep those earnings, and employers cannot take them.

-Understanding these rights not only helps you recognize when violations occur but also equips you to take action.
-It's important to regularly review your pay stubs and any employment contracts to ensure you're being compensated fairly.
-If you believe your rights have been violated, our team is ready to assist you in seeking justice and compensation.
-Don’t hesitate to reach out for a consultation to discuss your specific case.
+Understanding these rights helps you recognize violations and take proper action.
+Routinely review your pay stubs and any employment contracts to make sure you receive all pay owed.
+If you believe your employer has violated the law, our team is ready to help you evaluate your case and pursue fair compensation.
+Schedule a consultation to discuss your circumstances at any time.

 Helpful Resources